This post may contain affiliate links. Please read my privacy policy.

 Instructions

 - Shallot Oil: Heat a skillet over medium heat and add the oil.
 Once hot, add the shallots and cook, stirring, until golden brown and fragrant.
-Remove from heat, strain the oil, and discard the shallots.
+Remove from heat and strain the oil.
+Keep the fried shallot crisps as garnishing.

 - Roasted Peanut Mixture: In a deep dish, mix the ground roasted peanuts, sugar, and sesame seeds until well combined.
-Cut a small piece of the Muar Chee dough rice using a a dough chopper.
-Drop it into the mixture and cut the dough into smaller cubes.
-Coat the cubes well with the mixture, transfer each piece of Muar Chee out and serve immediately with some fried shallot crisps.
+Cut a small piece of the Muar Chee dough using a dough chopper and drop it into the mixture.

 Notes